kubestash/docs/docs/guides/volumesnapshot/overview/index.md

 13. Then, It creates a volume snapshotter `Job` to capture snapshots of the targeted volumes.

-14. The volume snapshotter `Job` creates a `VolumeSnapshot`(s) object for each Persistent Volume Claims (PVC) associated the target and waits for the Container Storage Interface (CSI) driver to complete snapshotting.
+14. The volume snapshotter `Job` creates a `VolumeSnapshot` object for each Persistent Volume Claim (PVC) associated the target and waits for the Container Storage Interface (CSI) driver to complete snapshotting.
 The VolumeSnapshot(s) are created with the following naming format:
     ```bash
       <PVC name>-<BackupSession creation timestamp in Unix epoch seconds>
     ```